This page provides some general background on profiling, on the types of profiling available with Stackdriver Profiler

 A well-behaved program uses memory efficiently and judiciously.
 It uses only the memory it needs; that is, it does not have an overly large memory footprint.
 It also returns that memory when it no longer needs it; that is, it does not leak memory.

 A program that consumes more memory than it truly needs or that holds onto memory it no longer needs may start slowly, may gradually slow down or even crash, and may even affect resources available to other applications.
 A program which allocates memory more frequently than it truly needs will, in a garbage collected language, create more work for the garbage collector.

-Profiling heap usage helps you find potential inefficiencies and memory leaks in your programs.
+Profiling heap consumption helps you find potential inefficiencies and memory leaks in your programs.
 Profiling heap allocations helps you know which allocations are causing the most work for the garbage collector.